chew-z/itunes.vim/README.md

 Without any parameters Tunes searches your entire Library (or however it is called in your locale) but only retrieves tracks that are downloaded to your computer (file tracks as Apple calls them).

-If you add a phrase after ```Tunes``` this plugin searches for playlists that contain that phrase (it doesn't need to be whole playlist title)
+If you add a phrase after ```:Tunes``` this plugin searches for playlists that contain that phrase (it doesn't need to be whole playlist title)

 If you preced search phrase with word ```Online``` plugin will search also for subscribed tracks (in Apple parlance) - tracks that are in your playlists but haven't been downloaded to your Mac.